 - Watch vegan movies with them.
 Okja is a great example of a beautiful yet powerful movie that shows the cruel side of eating meat.
 Yes, it is kid friendly and will not show anything graphic that would give them nightmares.
 It’s not a completely vegan movie but the main message is pretty clear.
 You can also watch Babe and Legally Blonde 2, which talks about animal testing.
 Here are also some documentaries that they might like.

-- Take them to a farm sanctuary and let them connect to the animals that were rescued.
+- Take them to a farm sanctuary and let them connect to their fellow animals that were rescued.
 If they never see pigs in person and if they never touch a cow, how on Earth can they feel love for them and care enough to stop eating them?
 Sometimes people just need to touch an animal to connect the dots.

 - Buy vegan-friendly books for them.
 Ruby Roth is an incredible children’s book writer and has written beautiful vegan books.
 They are easy to read and perfect for a child of any age really.
 I already have one that I am saving for my niece when she is a bit older.